• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | Golf Club de Courchevel, Lotier Corniculé

-It is a perennial herbaceous, yellow in colour.
+It is a perennial herbaceous plant, yellow in colour.
 It is melliferous.
 Its small leaves feed the caterpillars of 12 species of butterflies.

 • THE BISCUTELLE •